Why Retail Commission Does Not Work in Salons & Spas

 With over 22 years of teaching and coaching TBP, there are thousands of salons and spas doing 15 to 25 percent and more of total revenues in retail without any retail commission.
 The focus is on the consistent delivery of the professional recommendation.
 No Compromise!
 You can learn all about TBP by downloading our free Team-Based Pay White Paper report.

-My intent is not to "sell" anyone on Team-Based Pay.
-My intent is to emphasize that retail commission motivates the very few, and how "who gets the credit" thinking compromises teamwork.
+Our intent is not to "sell" anyone on Team-Based Pay.
+It is to emphasize that retail commission motivates the very few, and how "who gets the credit" thinking compromises teamwork.
 More importantly, retail commission diverts the focus away from the true retail driver - the professional recommendation.

-Here's my challenge to you: Take a serious and brutally objective look at your company's approach to retailing professional products.
+Take a serious and brutally objective look at your company's approach to retailing professional products.
 Examine your true net profit on retail by charging retail its share of the overhead expenses.
 Evaluate how the "who gets the credit" thinking is compromising retail sales at the front desk.
-Lastly, shift your thinking, systems and focus on perfecting the delivery of the professional recommendation to each and every client.
+Lastly, shift your thinking, and focus on perfecting the delivery of the professional recommendation to each and every client.
 Your goal is to have every client receive a verbal and written professional recommendation … which is a key feature of Strategies Happiness System.

 Comments (1)